MicrosoftDocs/power-platform/power-platform/admin/set-up-managed-identity.md

 ### Dataverse plug-ins

 #### Build plug-in assembly
 - [Create a plug-in](/power-apps/developer/data-platform/write-plug-in?tabs=pluginbase) using Visual Studio.
-While building plug-in use Tenant ID from Step #1 and scopes as organization URL like https://{OrgName}.crm*.dymanics.com/.default or even more granular scopes.
+While building plug-in, use Tenant ID from Step #1 and scopes as organization URL like https://{OrgName}.crm*.dymanics.com/.default or even more granular scopes.
 - Use [IManagedIdentityService](/dotnet/api/microsoft.xrm.sdk.imanagedidentityservice?view=dataverse-sdk-latest&preserve-view=true) and acquire a token method to request a token with given scope.
 - String AcquireToken(`IEnumerable<string>` scopes).
 The method accepts a collection of scopes and returns the access token.
 - Sign the assembly with a certificate.
 For more information, see [SignTool.exe (Sign Tool)](/dotnet/framework/tools/signtool-exe).